 Summer T'ai Chi & Qigong

 Discounts are available for more than one family member.
 If you have already taken at least 2 regular (not Intro.)
-6-week sessions, you may drop in for $12 per class.
-Contact me to register: firstname.lastname@example.org or (330) 324-9319.
+6-week sessions during the last 6 months, you may drop in for $15 per class.
+Contact me to register: email@example.com or (330) 324-9319.

-Yoga Central - New!
-Introduction to T'ai Chi and Qi Gong.
 Held on Saturdays, 11:30 am - 12:15 pm.
-Six weeks beginning September 9, 2017, $45.
-We'll focus on stretching, warm up exercises, basic T'ai Chi principals, movement and Qigong.
+Six weeks beginning September 14, 2019, $45.00 per person.
+We will focus on stretching, warm up exercises, basic T'ai Chi principals, movement and Qigong.
 Check out this beautiful location right across the street from the Raisin Rack on Cleveland Ave.
-Wear loose comfortable clothes and soft, flexible indoor only shoes.
-Shoes must be for indoor use only, and have white soles.
-Call (330) 324-9319 or email me at email@example.com for more information.
+Wear loose comfortable clothes and soft, flexible shoes.
+We will be outside when the weather is good.
+If it rains, we will be inside.
+You may wear shoes inside, but they must be for indoor use only, and have white soles.
+Call (330) 324-9319 or email me at firstname.lastname@example.org for more information.